 This recipe takes a little bit of patience and some love on the grill, but it’s worth it!

 If July 4th dinner party is more your speed than daytime BBQ, grilled skirt steak with chimichurri makes for a pretty excellent centerpiece.
-(Note for loyal readers who may remember this post–the chimichurri recipe has been updated! :)
+Note for loyal readers who may remember this post: the chimichurri recipe has been updated! :)

 If you have a lovely ribeye you’ve been waiting to eat and don’t want to botch, this ribeye with soy butter glaze is a pretty great number, if I, as the unofficial grill master, do say so.
-In our family’s opinion, a delicious home-grilled steak pretty much always beats out a steak dinner our (Smug?
+In our family’s opinion, a delicious home-grilled steak pretty much always beats out a restaurant steak dinner.
+(Smug?
 Yes.
 Are we eating really good steak?
 Also, yes.)
 You can also slather the glaze on pretty much any cut of beef you care to put on the grill!
 It’s July 4th.
 And that means FREEDOM!

 Salads can sometimes either fall flat into boring iceberg lettuce territory or quickly become tedious with seemingly endless toppings.
 This smashed cucumber salad makes for a quick and easy, yet refreshing and healthy side.
 Lots of fresh garlic and chili oil gives it tons of flavor, and the crags in the “smashed” cucumber really pick up the flavors!

-But we understand that July 4th is a time to celebrate ‘Murica, and that means that people are looking for the classics.
 If you need a salad to balance out the meat-fest, round out your table with our go-to Caesar salad recipe, which is close to, if not straight up better than, what you might get at your favorite steakhouse.

-16. Basil Berry Cake
+20. Basil Berry Cake

 If you’re tired of your standard berry cakes, this basil berry cake is a major showstopper–looks, but more importantly, taste-wise.
 We’ve piloted this little gem at picnics and it gets positively gobbled and coveted.
 The combination of summer berries and light yellow cake laced with tart lemon-basil sugar makes for a unique and memorable dessert.
 People will be asking you for the recipe.
 Whipped cream is obligatory.